dabit3/gpt-fine-tuning-with-nodejs/README.md

 ## GPT Fine-Tuning using Node.js

 This project show how to easily fine-tune a GPT data model.
+This codebase goes along with the tutorial located [here](https://nader.substack.com/p/supercharge-your-gpt-model-custom).

 ### Prerequisites